arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 07/03/2018 23:30 (UTC)`.
+The last change was detected on `Wednesday 07/04/2018 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code